thingsboard/thingsboard.github.io/docs/pe/user-guide/dashboards.md

 aliases:
     0:
         image: /images/user-guide/dashboards/overview/dashboard-aliases-1-pe.png
-        title: 'To add an alias, go to your dashboard and enter edit mode.
+        title: 'To add an alias, open your dashboard and enter edit mode.
 Then, in the upper right corner, locate the "Entity aliases" button and click it.
 A pop-up window will appear, where you should click the "Add alias" button;'
     1:
         image: /images/user-guide/dashboards/overview/dashboard-aliases-2-pe.png
         title: 'In the new pop-up window, fill in the alias name, select the filter type and device type, and then click the "Add" button;'